 The last coal was raised at Mardy Colliery in 1986 although coal continued to be mined and brought to the surface at Tower Drift Mine, with which it was linked underground.
 Mardy closed in 1990 and the site has since been demolished and cleared.

 The locomotive was withdrawn from industrial service in 1976 and moved to the Swanage Railway.

-It was never used at Swanage and in the 1990s the locomotive moved to the to Elsecar Heritage Railway where restoration work commenced.
+It was never used at Swanage and in 1998 the locomotive moved to the to Elsecar Heritage Railway where restoration work commenced.